George Boleyn (priest)

-George Boleyn, dean of Lichfield (died 1603) was a colourful character at the court of his kinswoman, Elizabeth I of England.
+George Boleyn, dean of Lichfield (died around 1603) was a colourful character at the court of his kinswoman, Elizabeth I of England.

 Early life

 Not much is known of his early life, but one theory suggests that he was the son of George Boleyn and his wife Jane Parker and thus Elizabeth I's first cousin.
 However, another theory states that he could not have been their son, as there was no record of children, and was more likely to have been a distant cousin and relative of queen consort Anne Boleyn.
 Whatever his background, he managed to survive the downfall of Anne Boleyn and her family.

 Education

 He entered Trinity Hall, Cambridge, in the position of a sizar, November 1544.

 At Cambridge, Boleyn was a pupil of John Whitgift, afterwards archbishop of Canterbury.

 In 1552, he graduated B.A. and in 1560 commenced master of arts.